NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    keep <- !colnames(rgSet) == "birth.11"
    # subset rgSet
    rgSet <- rgSet[,keep]
-   # Check the sample has been removed
+   # Check the sample has been removed by looking at the number of colnames
    rgSet
    # subset target as well
    targets <- targets[keep,]

 .. note::
    The 450k array contains several internal control probes that can be used to assess the quality control of different sample preparation steps (bisulfite conversion, hybridization, etc.).
 The values of these control probes are stored in the initial *RGChannelSet* and can be plotted by using the function *controlStripPlot* and by specifying the control probe type.
-We will not go into the details of each control probe type, but these might be useful to determine the exact reson a sample failed QC.
+We will not go into the details of each control probe type, but these might be useful to determine the exact reason a sample failed QC.

 .. code-block:: r

    controlStripPlot(rgSet, controls="BISULFITE CONVERSION II")
    # The plots of the different control probes can be exported into a pdf file in one step using the function qcReport
-   qcReport(rgSet, pdf= "qcReport.pdf")
+   #qcReport(rgSet, pdf= "qcReport.pdf")

 Normalization
 -------------